 As you can see, position #1 is Aleph Website.
 That’s us!
-Hold on… we are definitely don’t have a TOPICAL AUTHORITY.
+Hold on… we definitely don’t have a TOPICAL AUTHORITY.
 So how is this possible???

-Turns out that you can rank #1 for specific STRING SEARCHES, where the KEYWORD and its CONTEXT generate results that of pages with TERM AUTHORITY!
+Turns out that you can rank #1 for specific STRING SEARCHES, where the KEYWORD and its CONTEXT generate results of pages with TERM AUTHORITY!

 TopicAL AUthority Results in Domains, while TERM Authority Results in PAGES

 Entity-based search will pop up the ‘thing’ you are looking for.
 The result will be the relevant DOMAIN (or subdomain for huge websites) as a whole.
 Meanwhile, a Keyword-based search will pop up the ‘string’ you are looking for.
 The result will be the most relevant PAGE.

-2. Entity SEO Generates A knowledge Graph, Keyword SEO generates A featured Snippet
+2. Entity SEO Generates A knowledge Graph, and Keyword SEO generates A featured Snippet

 Knowledge graphs are a collection of informational bits on a single entity.
 They appear whenever the search engine detects an entity search: